boolfalse/blog-articles/articles-about-laravel/laravel-setup-on-server.md

 For using a ready script for your own, you need to use these instructions:

-- Create an AWS EC2 instance (Ubuntu 22.04).

-- Login to your instance:
+- Login to your server (instance):
 ```shell
 ssh -i ~/.ssh/private-key.pem ubuntu@<SERVER_IPv4>
 ```